 Przegryź (Take a bite / bite through) has been a culinary wonder on the Warsaw map for 10 years now.
 The restaurant, serving mostly new and seasonal Polish cuisine, belongs to Piotr Najsztub, a Polish publicist and journalist.
 The menu involves some classic Polish dishes though, like rosół (chicken soup), pierogi (dumplings) and great cakes.

 The thing I love about the place is that they accept dogs.
-They also cook for them: small, middle or big portions can be ordered from the waiter just as any other dish served here.
+They also cook for them: small, middle or big portions can be ordered from the waiter just like any other dish served here.